twitchax/Sheller/README.md

 public class Kubectl : Executable<IKubectl>, IKubectl
 {
-    protected override Executable<IKubectl> Create() => new Kubectl();
+    // Allows the `Executable` base class to "create and clone" a new instance for chanining. protected override Executable<IKubectl> Create() => new Kubectl();
-    public Kubectl() : base("kubectl") {}
+    // Sets the underlying executable of this executable type. public Kubectl() : base("kubectl") {}

     public IKubectl WithKubeConfig(string configPath) => this.WithArgument($"--kubeconfig={configPath}");